systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     generally just converts the configuration files into API calls to your cloud provider.
 So to use Terraform, you first need to set up an account with the cloud providers
-    you want to use for each element of your infrastructure. in my case, I used:
+    you want to use for each element of your infrastructure.
+In my case, I used:
 - [DigitalOcean] for hosting the application server;
 - [Cloudflare] to manage DNS records and provide a public facing proxy;
 - and [Google Cloud Services (GCS)] for persistent storage.